nagodip7-sys/oviora-builder/README.md

 ### `oviora run`

-Installs and launches the APK on a connected Android phone.
+Installs and launches APK.

 ```powershell
 oviora run
 ```

-If the APK is missing or stale, Oviora rebuilds first.
+If APK is missing or stale, v0.2 rebuilds first.

 ### `oviora br`